Monodromy factorizations of lines on del Pezzo surfaces: Homology classes of sections defined by monodromy factorization

 \subsection{Intersection of sections with matching cycles in $X\sm(S_1\cup S_2)$}

-The factorizations in Table \ref{tab:d=2} are liftings of $(a_1a_2^2b_1)^3$ from $\Mod(\T_2)$ to $\Mod(\T_3)$ and, accordingly, we split the sequence of letters in each factorization into three subsequences: \begin{itemize} \item {\it $b$-sequence} formed by the $4$th, $8$th and $12$th factors (sent to $b_1$ by the forgetful map), \item {\it $a_1$-sequence} formed by the $1$st, $5$th and $9$th factors (sent to $a_1$), and \item {\it $a_2$-sequence} formed by the remaining six factors (sent to $a_2$). \end{itemize}
+The factorizations in Table \ref{tab:d=2} are liftings of $(a_1a_2^2b_1)^3$ from $\Mod(\T_2)$ to $\Mod(\T_3)$.
+Accordingly, we split the sequence of letters in each factorization into three subsequences: \begin{itemize} \item a {\it $b$-sequence} formed by the $4$th, $8$th and $12$th factors (sent to $b_1$ by the forgetful map), \item an {\it $a_1$-sequence} formed by the $1$st, $5$th and $9$th factors (sent to $a_1$), and \item an {\it $a_2$-sequence} formed by the remaining six factors (sent to $a_2$). \end{itemize}